 An imbalance of pitta is implicated in bile disorders.
 Kutki can set this right by balancing pitta and improving bile secretion.

 Kutki’s main claim to fame is as a hepatoprotective agent.
 As a “yakkrduttejaka,” it supports liver function and bile secretion and can help keep your liver enzymes at normal levels.
 This beneficial effect of the herb on the liver is attributed to components called kutkin or picroliv.
-Here are some of kutki’s promising effects on the liver:
+Here are some of kutki’s

 - Kutki can protect the liver when taken before or after you have been exposed to toxins, including those from alcohol, cigarette smoke, and certain medications.